Publications

 Working Papers

-The Effect of Allotment on Native American Households During the Assimilation Era (with Christian Dippel).
-2021.
+The Effect of Land Allotment on Native American Households During the Assimilation Era

 In the early twentieth century, the U.S. government sought to culturally assimilate the hundreds of thousands of Native Americans living on reservations.
 One key mechanism was the Dawes Act (1887), which broke up tribally held lands and allotted them to individual Native households.
 We draw on newly digitized data sources, including Bureau of Indian Affairs annual reports, the universe of Indian allotments from the Bureau of Land Management, the 1935/36 Indian Census Rolls, and the complete count U.S. Censuses from 1900 to 1940.
 Using a probabilistic matching algorithm, we link individuals from the Indian Census Rolls to the 1940 Census, allowing us to observe their property rights status and census outcomes.
 Additionally, we construct data on the movements of local Indian Agents across reservations from 1880 to 1940.
 This enables us to examine how property rights changes—shaped by these agents—affected households' wages, schooling, and their adoption of outward practices that federal policymakers promoted as signs of cultural assimilation.

-Colonial Definitions of Indigenous Identify and Modern Inequality on American Indian Reservations (with Dominic P. Parker) 2021.
+Colonial Definitions of Indigenous Identity and Modern Inequality on American Indian Reservations

 Colonial systems have been used throughout the world to define indigenous identity in ways not employed by indigenous people prior to colonization.
-We study how a particular definition – blood quantum – has affected modern inequality and conflict among people self-identifying as Indigenous on American Indian Nations.
-We construct a 1945-2010 panel data of set of reservations to i) estimate how inequality and conflict have evolved with income growth, and to ii) evaluate how these changes vary with a reservation’s degree of blood quantum polarization as measured in 1938 Bureau of Indian Affairs reports.
-Our measure of polarization pivots on the federal government’s (arbitrary) threshold of 25 percent Indian blood and peaks when half of the population was above the threshold.
+We study how a particular definition—blood quantum—has affected modern inequality and conflict among people self-identifying as Indigenous on American Indian Nations.
+We construct a 1945–2010 panel data set of reservations to i) estimate how inequality and conflict have evolved with income growth, and to ii) evaluate how these changes vary with a reservation's degree of blood quantum polarization as measured in 1938 Bureau of Indian Affairs reports.
+Our measure of polarization pivots on the federal government's (arbitrary) threshold of 25 percent Indian blood and peaks when half of the population was above the threshold.
 We find that higher polarization is associated with less inclusive growth and higher rates of reported conflict.
 The effects are strongest with increases in casino gaming and for tribes with IRA-era constitutions that embedded blood quantum criteria for citizenship.
-We also find that measures of cultural polarization – such as polarization in the percent of the Native American population speaking the indigenous language or the coexistence of multiple tribal groups on the same reservation – do not associate with exclusive growth.
-We interpret this and related findings as further evidence that political rules around the blood quantum threshold – rather than cultural heterogeneity – explain the empirical patterns.
+We also find that measures of cultural polarization—such as polarization in the percent of the Native American population speaking the indigenous language or the coexistence of multiple tribal groups on the same reservation—do not associate with exclusive growth.
+We interpret this and related findings as further evidence that political rules around the blood quantum threshold—rather than cultural heterogeneity—explain the empirical patterns.

 This paper studies the decentralization of governance across American Indian reservations and measures the long-run development differences for reservations that were granted less sovereignty through the Indian Reorganization Act (IRA).
 To mitigate selection concerns regarding IRA adoption, we exploit voting results by restricting our analysis to narrowly determined elections.
 Results indicate that IRA adoption stifled economic development, resulting in lower per capita income, higher inequality, and a less developed gaming sector.
 Income differences develop within the first decade of adoption and persist throughout the twentieth century.
 Legislation in recent decades expanded local control to reservation governments, expanding sovereignty for IRA reservations, as a result income differences diminish by 2010.